moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![The network dashboard on the Tanssi dApp.](/images/builders/deploy/dapp/dapp-14.webp)

 And that's it!
 You've successfully registered your Tanssi network!
-The launch process will automatically begin once the Tanssi team has verified your Tanssi network.
+The launch process will automatically begin once the Tanssi team has verified your network.
 Once your Tanssi network is live, you can return to the **Dashboard** to view the RPC URL and other pertinent chain information.